 Nothing beats the feeling of owning your home outright and bidding farewell to your largest financial expense.
 In addition to reducing your financial stress, paying off your mortgage ahead of schedule can leave you with more disposable income.

-What are the drawbacks of paying your home loan early?
+Cons of paying your home loan early

 1. Loss of liquidity